Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 Blood Glucose Level Regulation under Negative Feedback System.
 Credit: Shannan Muskopf – Biologycorner.com

 How much insulin we release after a meal depends in part on the GI of the foods we eat.
-Fast-carb foods like soft drinks, chips, and whole wheat bread are newcomers to our evolutionary story, and we are not yet biologically well-adapted to them.
+Fast-carb foods like soft drinks, chips, and bread are newcomers to our evolutionary story and we are not yet biologically well-adapted to them.
 When we snack on a bag of chips or down some Gatorade while we work, our blood glucose spikes, triggering a kind of panic response from the pancreas which over-secretes insulin in anticipation of extreme, potentially dangerous levels of sugar intake.
 Remember, throughout our evolutionary history, the sugariest things humans ate were fruits and berries.
-The GI of berries ranges from 28 - 40; the GI of Gatorade is 89 (and the GI of whole wheat bread is 78)!
+The GI of berries ranges from 28 - 40; the GI of Gatorade is 89 and the GI of whole wheat bread is 78!

 The main job of insulin is to bring blood sugar down, but this panic response to fast carbs, known as insulin overshoot, ends up driving blood sugar down too much.
-For most of us, an occasional insulin overshoot can be tolerated without any ill health effects other than, perhaps, feeling sleepy a couple of hours after eating.
-But chronic low blood sugar caused by insulin overshoot makes us crave fast-carb foods and can lead to a kind of vicious circle in which we eat fast carbs that spike blood sugar, suffer insulin overshoot which pushes blood sugar too low causing us to crave more fast carbs, then repeat the cycle all over again.
-The SAD is comprised mainly of fast carbs…
+For most of us, an occasional insulin overshoot can be tolerated without any ill health effects other than perhaps feeling sleepy a couple of hours after eating.
+But chronic low blood sugar caused by insulin overshoot makes us crave fast-carb foods and can lead to a kind of vicious circle in which we eat fast carbs that spike blood sugar, suffer insulin overshoot which pushes blood sugar too low causing us to crave more fast carbs, repeating the cycle all over again.
+This can happen even when someone keeps their energy intake in balance with their energy consumption, avoiding weight gain.
+High consumption of fast carbs in thin-bodied endurance athletes can lead to diabetes and heart disease among persons who appear to be in excellent health.

 Insulin drives blood glucose down by moving it into the liver and muscles where it gets stored as glycogen.
 Glycogen can be thought of as our chief energy reserve.
-However, if the liver and muscle tissues are filled to capacity with glycogen, insulin converts blood glucose into fat (triglyceride) instead and stores it in adipose (fat) tissue around the waist.
+However, if the liver and muscle tissues are filled to their capacity with glycogen, insulin converts blood glucose into fat (triglyceride) instead and stores it in adipose (fat) tissue.
 Adipose tissue can be thought of as our backup energy reserve.

 Importantly, insulin not only drives fat storage but also blocks fat burning.
 That is why eating fast carbs makes it so easy to gain weight but also so hard to lose it.
 The excess insulin that hangs around after overshoots makes it almost impossible to mobilize stored fat for energy.

-When our tissues become insulin-resistant, our bodies begin to have difficulty bringing blood glucose levels back down to normal after fast carbs.
-In response, our bodies make still more insulin.
-Chronically high insulin levels in the context of chronically elevated blood glucose drive the development of something called metabolic syndrome which is the first step toward diabetes and other chronic diseases.
+When our tissues become insulin-resistant, our bodies struggle to properly regulate blood sugar levels after eating fast carbs.
+This puts pressure on the beta cells to make even more insulin.
+Chronically high insulin levels in the context of repeated blood sugar excursions drives the development of something called metabolic syndrome which is the first step toward diabetes and other chronic diseases.

-In a sense, GI can be said to measure the quality of carbohydrates in a particular food with slow carbs (low GI) being high quality and fast carbs (high GI) being low quality.
+In a sense, GI can be said to measure the quality of carbohydrates in a particular food with slow carbs (low GI) being high quality and fast carbs (high GI) being low quality foods.
 GI is an important metric when deciding which foods to include in or exclude from a healthy diet.
-The MHD excludes high-GI foods (fortunately, almost no high-GI foods come from nature).
-Intermediate GI foods can be tolerated but low GI foods are preferred and form the bulk of the MHD.
+The HD excludes high-GI foods.
+Fortunately, almost no high-GI foods can be found in nature.
+Intermediate GI foods can be tolerated but low GI foods are preferred and form the bulk of the HD.

 Glycemic Load: GI is not the only metric we use to understand the health impact of carbohydrate-containing foods.
-Another important metric is glycemic load.
-A food’s glycemic load (GL) is obtained by multiplying the quality of carbohydrates in a given food (the GI) by the number of carbs (in grams) contained in a single serving of that food and then dividing by 100.
+Another important metric a food’s glycemic value is its glycemic load (GL).
+A food’s GL is obtained by multiplying the quality of carbohydrates in a given food (the GI) by the total number of carbs (in grams) contained in a serving of that food and then dividing by 100.
 The system of GL classification is as follows:

 High-GL ≥ 20